ddarshan0898/Health-Analytics/SQL Pharma Analysis Project/README.md

 Acknowledgments

-I'd like to express my gratitude to Psyliq for providing me with this valuable opportunity to work on this project and gain experience in data analysis.
+I'd like to express my gratitude to NextGen Invent Corporation for providing me with this valuable opportunity to work on this project and gain experience in data analysis.